aeinbu/npm-package-for-ng-template/README.md

 1. Copy the files and structure of this project.
    (If you use `git clone` you would probably want to remove the `.git` directory before initializing your new repo.)
-2. Create your NPM component in the `source` folder.
-(Modify entry and externals in `source/webpack.config.js` as neccessary.)
+2. Create your NPMed Angular artifact in the `source` folder.
+(Like a component, directive, service etc.)
 3. Modify `package.json` to reflect the correct names.
-4. Try out your new component by modifying files in the `demo-app` folder.
+4. Try out your new component by modifying files in the `wwwroot` folder.
 Run `npm run demo` to start the dev-server.
 5. Build by running `npm run build`

 ## Usage patterns for Angular 1.x

-- See `source/app/search/searchComponent.js` for how to include a template from an HTML-file.
+- See `source/search/searchComponent.js` for how to include a template from an HTML-file.
-- See `source/app/index.js` for how to use `$templateCache` to include a template for use with `<ng-include src="'...'"></ng-include>`.
+- See `source/index.js` for how to use `$templateCache` to include a template for use with `<ng-include src="'...'"></ng-include>`.
-  (As it is used in `source/app/index.html`.)
+  (As it is used in `source/index.html`.)
-- See `source/app/search/index.js` for how to create a module, and which way the `require` statements point.
+- See `source/search/index.js` for how to create a module, and which way the `require` statements point.
   Also note exporting the module name as a string.
-- See `source/app/index.js`for how to include a module.
+- See `source/index.js`for how to include a module.
   Note both the `require` statement at top, as well as the dependency declaration in the `angular.module` statement.